-The only strong, tough and perfect breastplate that can shield the believer’s heart from the fiery darts of guilt, condemnation, doubt, or fear is the righteousness of God imputed to the believer through faith in the person and finished work of Jesus Christ on the cross.
+The only strong, tough and perfect breastplate that can shield the believer’s heart from the fiery darts of guilt, condemnation, doubt, or fear is the righteousness of God imputed to the believers through faith in the person and finished work of Jesus Christ.

-This is not self-righteousness which is based on the works of the law, but the gracious gift of righteousness that God bestows on those who put their faith in the perfect and finished work of Jesus Christ on the cross (Rom.
+This is not self-righteousness which is based on the works of the law, but the gracious gift of righteousness that God bestows on those who put their faith in the perfect and finished work of Jesus Christ (Rom.
 4:11, 13, 5:17, 9:30-32, 10:4).

 Let us now consider more pieces of God’s whole armour for the believers and how to put them on for the purpose of appropriating, enforcing, defending and demonstrating the victory of Christ over the devil that is given to the believers as part of their heritage in Christ.